opendocsg/slw-judgments-backfill/2016_SGHC_56/report.md

 _Evidenc e_ – _Witnesses_ – _Impeac hing witness’ c redibility_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 1 of 2016 was dismissed by the Court of Appeal on 3 July 2017.
-See [2017] SGCA 41.]
+See <span class="citation">[2017] SGCA 41</span>.]

 6 April 2016